alopez/nlu-class/index.md

 If you contact me, I will simply redirect you to them, because I am not empowered to grant extensions myself.

 The course will follow the [academic conduct policy](http://web.inf.ed.ac.uk/infweb/admin/policies/academic-misconduct).
-I take this policy seriously: in 2017 I referred 22 students for academic misconduct, including collustion and plagiarism.
-I don't enjoy doing this, but I will do it without hesitation if you violate the policy, so please familiarize yourself with it.
+I take this policy seriously: in 2017 I referred 22 students for academic misconduct, including collusion and plagiarism.
+I don't enjoy doing this, but I will do it without hesitation if you violate the policy, because academic misconduct disadvantages other students.
+So please familiarize yourself with the policy.

 #### Feedback and help